-Tawang, February 12: The second edition of the Tawangchu Tides International Kayaking Championship was flagged off on the Tawangchu River in the scenic Himalayan district of Tawang, drawing over 100 athletes from across India and abroad.
+Tawang, February 12: The second edition of the Tawangchu Tides International Kayaking Championship was officially flagged off on the waters of the Tawangchu River in Arunachal Pradesh’s picturesque Tawang district on Wednesday, attracting more than 100 athletes from India and several other countries.
+The championship, set amidst the breathtaking Himalayan landscape, has emerged as one of the region’s premier adventure sports events and a significant platform for promoting kayaking and water sports.

 ![]() |